foss-mreo92/rizon_nibl/README.md

 <pre>
-# rizon_nibl
+<b># rizon_nibl</b>

-A simple Bash script to download anime from Rizon #nibl using NodeJS packages such as irc, xdcc and progress.
+A simple Bash script to download anime from irc.rizon.net #nibl using NodeJS packages - irc, xdcc and progress.

-You can batch your downloads as well.
+Allows you to queue selections and download them sequentially.
 <hr/><b>Sample run of the script pasted below</b> -

 <b>0.
 Checking dependencies</b>